GrantS2S/website/content/integrations/sap/b2b-customer.md

 ---
-title: "Sync Customer & Account Information"
+title: "Sync Customer and Account Information"
 subtitle: "Sync your customer account information from SAP Business One to the B2B Trade Store."
 imageDestop: "/images/a21.png"
 imageDestopWidth: "849"